Book bans and the threat of censorship rev up political activism in the suburbs

 "Pluralist ideas about the past, multivocality of narratives are threatening ... when you are trying to foster a nation that is really exclusive in terms of its identity," he says.

-Soroka says the rise of these measures in the U.S. and elsewhere signal a troubling political shift.
+Soroka says the rise of these measures in the U.S. and elsewhere signals a troubling political shift.

 "This is part and parcel of a crisis of democracy," he says.
 "We see this with the rise of more xenophobic types of nationalism, this idea that how the past is remembered can be weaponized and can be specified by governmental decrees."